fbxiang/WheelAccess/readme.md

 The command string should be a shell command that will be executed.

 The shortcut key is bound to `Super+w`.
 The extension looks for the release time of the `Super` key so the shortcut should be changed.
+Press `w` or move the mouse to switch between different options.

 Type in some icons and commands and enjoy.